 13 11 20.

 Amazons Perth Dragon Boat Club was founded in 2000.
-They are a member group from BCNA (Breast Cancer Network Australia) and cater for breast cancer survivors and supporters through dragon boat paddling.
-They find the active, vigorous exercise of paddling enhances physical and emotional well being within a context of caring companionship.
-Contact Dililys on 0428 249 396 or go to https://www.amazonsperth.com.au/home/
+They are a member group of BCNA (Breast Cancer Network Australia) and cater for breast cancer survivors and supporters through dragon boat paddling.
+They find the active, vigorous exercise of paddling enhances physical and emotional well-being within a context of caring companionship.
+Contact Dililys on 0428 249 396 or go to amazonsperth.com.au/home

 There is lots of great information on the web about the benefits of exercise and breast cancer.
 For more information check out these links: